ribbon-lang/ribbonc/README.md

 -----

-This is a minimal implementation of Ribbon, an embeddable algebraic effects language with a focus on data polymorphism and allocator strategies, motivated by deep extensibility in the style of Lua/LISP
+This is a minimal implementation of Ribbon, an embeddable algebraic effects language with a focus on data polymorphism and structured allocation, motivated by deep extensibility in the style of Lua/LISP

 This project is still in the very early development stages.
 The compiler created